$100M AI Signing Bonuses

 2 By the way, just to note it, the compensation that Scale AI founder Alexandr Wang is likely getting thanks to the "hackquisition" of his company by Meta is undoubtedly far higher than $100M.
 By at least an order of magnitude, one imagines.
 Yes, they're technically buying his shares in that case, but still.

 3 I would also just note that this is the same report that states (in a caption) that Apple "considered buying Anthropic" -- something which the piece doesn't actually say.
-So unless they're now breaking news in captions, this is just sloppy (they clearly meant Perplexity, which is cited in the piece).
+So unless they're now breaking news in captions, this is just sloppy (they clearly meant Perplexity, which is cited and reported in the piece).